-In a BBC documentary of his life and works, photographer William Klein said that everyone seems to be into photography these days.
-To quote loosely, he says what’s really fascinating is that people are producing things that are ‘avant-garde’ which professional photographers do not even dream of doing.
+In a BBC documentary about his life and works, photographer William Klein said that everyone seems to be into photography these days.
+To quote loosely, he says what's really fascinating is that people are producing things that are 'avant-garde' which professional photographers do not even dream of doing.

 Thankfully, the World Press Photo Contest is an anti-thesis of Instagram.
 Now showing at the Southbank Centre here in London until 27 November.
 It provides us with a line-up of the best of photojournalism, all done as a testament to our human history.
-From child brides, prostitutes to a winning prize photo of a Yemeni mother cradling his son, these are stories that are often overlooked or ignored.
+From child brides, and prostitutes to a winning prize photo of a Yemeni mother cradling his son, these are stories that are often overlooked or ignored.
 We might like our happy-go-lucky Instagram photos to make our day, but these World Press images force us to look into a reality we often want to escape from.

 Here are the Top 19 images from the World Press Photo Contest:

 Fatima al-Qaws cradles her son Zayed (18), who is suffering from the effects of tear gas after participating in a street demonstration, in Sanaa, Yemen, on 15 October.
 Ongoing protests against the 33-year-long regime of authoritarian President Ali Abdullah Saleh escalated that day.
-Witnesses said that thousands marched down Zubairy Street, a main city thoroughfare, and were fired on when they reached a government checkpoint near the Ministry of Foreign Affairs.
-Some demonstrators retreated, others carried on and were shot at again.
-At least 12 people were killed and some 30 injured.
+Witnesses said that thousands marched down Zubairy Street, the main city thoroughfare, and were fired on when they reached a government checkpoint near the Ministry of Foreign Affairs.
+Some demonstrators retreated, and others carried on and were shot at again.
+At least 12 people were killed and some 30 were injured.
 Ms Qaws—who was herself involved in resistance to the regime—found her son after a second visit to look for him, among the wounded at a mosque that was being used as a temporary field hospital.
 Zayed remained in a coma for two days after the incident.
 He was injured on two further occasions, as demonstrations continued.
-On 23 November, President Saleh flew to Saudi Arabia, and signed an agreement transferring power to his deputy, Abdurabu Mansur Hadi.
-Saleh’s rule ended formally when Hadi was sworn in as president, following an election, on 25 February 2012.
+On 23 November, President Saleh flew to Saudi Arabia and signed an agreement transferring power to his deputy, Abdu Rabu Mansur Hadi.
+Saleh's rule ended formally when Hadi was sworn in as president, following an election, on 25 February 2012.

-A model poses in front of a tailor’s stall in the center of Dakar, Senegal during the ninth edition of the Dakar Fashion Week.
+A model poses in front of a tailor's stall in the centre of Dakar, Senegal during the ninth edition of the Dakar Fashion Week.
 She is wearing a dress by US-based Senegalese designer Yolande Ngom Mancini.
 The Fashion Week began in 2003, as a private venture without government support, at the initiative of former model turned designer Adama Paris and has become a leading showcase for design from across the continent.

-Marika Bajur sings ‘Kuriu’, in the restaurant Eurasia.
+Marika Bajur sings 'Kuriu', in the restaurant Eurasia.
 Entertainers perform in restaurants in the Russian resort city of Sochi, on the eastern coast of the Black Sea.
-Greater Sochi sprawls for some 145 kilometers along the shoreline, attracting predominantly Russian holidaymakers, who come for the sun, sea, sand, and nightlife.
+Greater Sochi sprawls for some 145 kilometres along the shoreline, attracting predominantly Russian holidaymakers, who come for the sun, sea, sand, and nightlife.
 Restaurants are plentiful and competition is fierce.
 Most provide entertainment.
-The singers come from all walks of life, and are of all ages.
+The singers come from all walks of life and are of all ages.
 Some perform in one place all year round, others move from restaurant to restaurant during the summer season.
-They sing a mixture of Russian ballads and pop music, solo or in duos, accompanied on a synthesizer, by recorded music, or sometimes by live instruments.
+They sing a mixture of Russian ballads and pop music, solo or in duos, accompanied by a synthesizer, by recorded music, or sometimes by live instruments.

 Maria, a drug-addicted sex worker, rests between clients in the room she rents in Kryvyi Rih, Ukraine.
 The country has the highest incidence of HIV/Aids in Europe and, according to a UNICEF report, one in five sex workers is living with HIV.
-Maria says she remains HIV negative.
+Maria says she remains HIV-negative.

 Tahani (in pink), who was married at the age of six, and her former classmate Ghada, also a child bride, stand with their husbands outside their home in Hajjah, Yemen.
 At first, Tahani hid whenever she saw her husband, who was 25 when they married.